Percolation for two-dimensional excursion clouds and the discrete Gaussian free field: Definitions and results for the continuum models

 \begin{corollary} For each $r\in{[0,1)},$ the probability that $B(r)$ intersects a connected component of the complement of $\mathbb{A}_{-h}$ intersecting $\partial \D$, is $0$ if and only if $h\geq\sqrt{\pi/2}.$ \end{corollary}

-\begin{remark} The exact value $u_*^c(r)=u_*^d(r)=\pi/3,$ as well as the bound $h_*^d(r)\leq\sqrt{\pi/2}$ from Theorem~\ref{the:main} depend on our choice of normalization for the definition of the Gaussian free field and the excursion clouds, but the inequalities $0<h_*^d(r)<\sqrt{2u_*^d(r)}$ do not (as long as the normalization is consistent).
+\begin{remark} \begin{enumerate}[label=\arabic*)] \phantomsection \item The exact value $u_*^c(r)=u_*^d(r)=\pi/3,$ as well as the bound $h_*^d(r)\leq\sqrt{\pi/2}$ from Theorem~\ref{the:main} depend on our choice of normalization for the definition of the Gaussian free field and the excursion clouds, but the inequalities $0<h_*^d(r)<\sqrt{2u_*^d(r)}$ do not (as long as the normalization is consistent).
 We shortly explain how these values would change for a different choice of normalization.
 Indeed, if one divides by some $t>0$ the discrete Green function \eqref{eq:killedGreen}, multiplies by $t$ the discrete boundary Poisson kernel \eqref{eq:defdisPoisson}, and also multiplies by $t$ the measure $\mu$ of Brownian excursion from \eqref{e.bemeas}, then we would obtain $u_*^c(r)=u_*^d(r)=\pi/(3t),$ as well as the bound $h_*^d(r)\leq\sqrt{\pi/(2t)}.$ Our specific choice of normalization is consistent with the usual literature on the Brownian excursion cloud, and thus for instance consistent with the normalization from \cite{ArLuSe-20a}, but another possible natural choice of normalization from the discrete point of view would be to take $t=1/4$ to remove the division by $4$ in \eqref{eq:killedGreen} or the multiplication by $4$ in \eqref{eq:defdisPoisson}.
-This corresponds to considering $\D_n$ as a weighted graph with total weight $1$ instead of $4$ at each vertex $x\in{\D_n},$ see Remark~\ref{rk:defexcursion},\ref{rk:choiceofweight}. \end{remark}
+This corresponds to considering $\D_n$ as a weighted graph with total weight $1$ instead of $4$ at each vertex $x\in{\D_n},$ see Remark~\ref{rk:defexcursion},\ref{rk:choiceofweight}. \item Using \eqref{eq:defckappa}, one could also equivalently phrase Theorem~\ref{t.mainthm} in terms of the intensity $\lambda$ of the Brownian loop soup.
+Namely for all $\intens>0$ and $\lambda\in{[0,1/2]},$ if either $\intens<\pi/4$ or